 - 1. Launch the App Switcher. - 2.
 If there are any apps open, make each one the Current Item and use the Three Finger Swipe Up gesture to close it.
 Do this for all open applications. - 3.
-Return to the Home Screen and activate the Settings App.
+Return to the Home Screen and activate the Settings icon.
 The App opens to the Settings main menu.
 At the top of the menu is a Heading which reads, "Settings". - 4.
-Use the Explore gesture to find the "Accessibility" button and then activate it.
+Use a combination of the Next Item gesture and the Explore gesture to find the "Accessibility" button and then activate it.
 Take a minute to explore the screen.
 You will find that it is different from the screen when you first launched the app. - 5.
-Now use the Explore gesture to find the "VoiceOver" button and then activate it.
+Now use the Next Item gesture to find the "VoiceOver" button and then activate it.
 The heading at the top of the screen will now say, "VoiceOver". - 6.
-Press the Home button to return to the Home Screen. - 7.
-Activate the Safari app. - 8.
-Return to the Home Screen again and activate the Reminders app. - 9.
+Press the Home Button to return to the Home Screen. - 7.
+Launch the Safari app. - 8.
+Return to the Home Screen again and launch the Reminders app. - 9.
 Launch the App Switcher and close all of the apps except the Settings app. - 10.
 Activate the Settings app from the App Switcher.
 Explore the screen.
 Notice that you are back to the VoiceOver screen, exactly where you were when you left the app.
-There was no need to activate the Accessibility button and then the VoiceOver button again to get there! - 11.
-Go to the Home Screen and activate the settings icon again.
+There was no need to activate the Accessibility button and then the VoiceOver button again to get there!

+- 11. Go to the Home Screen and activate the settings icon again.

 Notice you still go back to the same screen within the Settings app. - 12.
 Launch the App Switcher and close the Settings app. - 13.
-Go to the Home Screen again and activate the settings app once more.
+Go to the Home Screen again and activate the settings icon once more.
 This time You will start at the main screen.